WHAT’S IN THIS REVIEW?

 Atlas VPN was launched with a clear aim to provide a reliable service within the cybersecurity market, and it comes with a free plan that manages to cover the basics.

-Read on to find out what we thought of Atlas VPN.
+Read on to find out exactly what we thought of Atlas VPN.

 About Atlas VPN

 Launched in 2020, Atlas VPN is one of the more recent providers to make it onto the market.
-It’s owned and operated by Peakstar Technologies Inc., and the CEO is Jim Roberts.
-Aside from that, there’s not much information about the company available online.
+It’s owned and operated by Peakstar Technologies Inc., and the CEO is Dainius Vanagas.

 Pros & Cons